 It is significant for flood water attenuation along Hollow Brook by providing an expandable basin for flood waters.
-It is also highly significant for water quality by providing buffer а between development and the waters of the Brook.
-The wetland provides significant amphibian breeding habitat and is therefore highly significant for the wildlife habitat function.
+It is also highly significant for water quality by buffer providing between development and the waters of the Brook.
+The wetland provides amphibian significant breeding habitat and is therefore highly significant for the wildlife habitat function.
 Finally, these wetlands are significant for erosion control by stabilizing the banks of Hollow Brook.